HL7/davinci-ecdx/source/pages/About_Payload_Types.md

 The LOINC Document Ontology is a special set of LOINC codes that are built on a framework for naming and classifying the key attributes of clinical documents.
 They provide consistent semantics for documents exchanged between systems for many uses.
 See the <a href="https://loinc.org/document-ontology/">LOINC Document Ontology website</a> for for more information.

-The HRex implementation guide also explains the MIME types that can be used to encode the attachments.
+The HRex implementation guide also explains the MIME format types that can be used for the encoded attachments.
 MIME stands for Multipurpose Internet Mail Extensions.
-MIME is a standard for formatting files of different types, such as text, graphics, or audio, so they can be sent over the Internet and seen or played by a web browser or email application.
+The MIME type is metadata which indicates what sort of content (file format) has been attached, such as text, graphics, or audio.
+The MIME type is used to tell systems such as a web browser or email application how to render or play the associated information.